 with vital curriculum - reading, writing, mathematics, history, science - taught by committed teachers who also emphasize strong moral and character development.
 The learning

 environment at AYA nurtures students.
-By limiting class size to no more than 15 students and instituting an 11-month school year, AYA helps students reach their fullest potential.
+By limiting class size to no more than 15 students and instituting a 10-month school year, AYA helps students reach their fullest potential.

 Atlanta native Larry Teem founded Atlanta Youth Academy in 1997.
 In the early '90s, Larry founded and directed the Atlanta Youth Project, an inner-city sports and summer camp